Last Updated on September 1, 2023 by Jeremy

 Although details about the Facebook Performance Bonus program are sparse, and most of the analysis in this post is anecdotal at best, we must admit that it is nice to see creators rewarded for things they already are doing day after day.

 As opposed to the now-ended Reels performance bonus program, this one is a night and day difference as most creators can monetize their content without doing something new.
-I made very few adjustments to my posting style and frequency in my first month, and making $562 for that work is pretty incredible!
+I made very few adjustments to my posting style and frequency in my first month, and making $562 for that work is pretty incredible.
+Even though that is now down to about $150-$200 per month, I'll take the money from Facebook for doing what I do everyday all the same.

-So, while I do believe I will start to increase my posting frequency to see if I can earn more in my next promotional period, I'll end this one with a slow clap to Meta for finally paying out to creators who help keep the network going.
+So, while I do believe I will start to increase my posting frequency to see if I can earn more in future promotional periods, I'll end this one with a slow clap to Meta for finally paying out to creators who help keep the network going- even if I prefer the income that came in the first month for obvious reasons.
 That said, many more regions, countries, and creators still need access to this program, and we hope to see it expanded more in the future!

 Are you currently in the Facebook Performance Bonus program?
 What trends are you seeing from your own page?
 Comment below to share!